 The applications of FRPs in the aerospace field are increasing because of lower environmental costs and further development.
 Carbon fibers in FRPs reduce the weight by 25% but ensure equal or greater strength when compared to aluminum sheets.
 They offer good tensile strength and can tolerate harsh environments and extremely high temperatures.
 Although, they expand little with heat and possess high stiffness.

 With carbon-FRPs complex parts can be easily molded, reducing the number of parts by an astonishing 95%.
 This makes production simpler, cheaper, and faster compared to other materials like steel or cast aluminum.
-Modern giant aircraft are made of more than 50% carbon-FRP, parts like helicopter rotor blades on high-end drones are also increasingly being made of the material.
+Modern giant aircraft are made of more than 50% carbon-FRP, and parts like helicopter rotor blades on high-end drones are also increasingly being made of the material.

 Marine infrastructure

-The fibre-reinforced polymer has become the ideal replacement for wood, on ships, or in marine waterfront environments.
+The fiber-reinforced polymer has become the ideal replacement for wood, on ships, or in marine waterfront environments.
 This helps to obtain reduced structural weight and enhance corrosion resistance.
 Other applications include floating causeways and platforms for sea bases and rolling bridges.

 Components of composite materials